 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-: [1].
+Xue Manz: Recalcification of the blood induces a rapid response in coagulation, immediate perfusion is therefore recommended.
+Besides, it important to prevent air bubbles as this damages the endothelial cell layer that can influence the results.
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera